 Has your company already reviewed the new OSHA Regulation 1926.453 and ANSI/SAIA A92.22 & A92.24 standards for Mobile Elevating Work Platforms (MEWPs)?
-With the compliance deadline quickly approaching in December, now is the right time to get started on becoming compliant with the new rules.
-NOTE: COMPLIANCE DEADLINE MOVED TO MARCH 2020.
+With the compliance deadline quickly approaching, now is the right time to get started on becoming compliant with the new rules.
+NOTE: COMPLIANCE DEADLINE MOVED TO JUNE 2020.

 The Inside Scoop

 So what are these new standards all about?
 The newest ANSI A92 standards, in short, are updates to training and manufacturing standards that will change the way operators and businesses handle working with Mobile Elevating Work Platforms or MEWPs.

 As far as training and retraining is concerned, you might be unsure or unaware of what is important to your operation.
 Just a few of the important highlights of the new compliance standards are:

 - Term Changes—What was once known in the industry as Aerial Work Platform (AWP), is now going to be referred to and known as Mobile Elevating Work

 - Updated User-Standard—The new user guideline states that operators of MEWPs must be capable, physically and mentally, to operate the machinery

 - New Electric Hazards Rule—The new standards include a new 10-foot-rule for operators and electrical lines, although they are permitted to be closer to power

 lines if they are qualified to do so.